 - The woman has a strong attraction to men who are “needy” and she needs to be needed, unconsciously drawn to unstable relationships and damaged men.
 The woman often feels that she can redeem him through her love.
 However, the relationship often turns into an all-consuming and desperate yearning for the beloved, who is perceived as mysterious, and elusive.
 Compassion and pity are powerful components in what these individuals define as love.

 - Another indication of Neptune’s role in a relationship is the willingness to endure pain and hardship for the sake of the union.
 Suffering in love and yearning for more than is available is another characteristic of those involved in unhappy and destructive relationships with men.
-Neptune glamourizes the bond and she offers unflinching devotion to him.
+Neptune glamourizes the bond and she offers unflinching devotion to a partner.

 - In childhood, the woman may have been subjected to eternal chaos and have developed an overwhelming need to fix everything and take care of everyone, being far too willing to take on others’ burdens and emotional problems.
 The denial of the problem is undeniably, Neptune.
 Robin Norwood’s books have received some criticism from feminists and women’s rights groups.
 However, there are highly relevant psychological themes that can be applied to Neptune in relationships.